 - Shoe Covers.
 Protects your shoes and your socks from the wet.
 They can extend all the way up to the first bulge of your calf muscles.
-Some comes with zippers that make slipping them on/off easier.
+Some come with zippers that make slipping them on/off easier.

 - Oversocks.
-They’re basically a pair of socks made of durable fabrics that you slip over your shoes during the dry and cold days.
+They’re basically a pair of socks made of durable fabrics that you slip over your shoes during dry and cold days.
 Don’t use them during the wet as they’re not waterproof.

 Geek Tip : Wear shoe covers when it’s wet so that your shoes (especially white ones) are kept clean.